Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 How do I prepare my child for a radiography test?

-There may be special rules about preparing for the test your child will have.
-Be sure to write down and follow any directions you are given when you set up the appointment.
+Be sure to write down and follow any directions you’re given when you schedule the appointment.
 If you forget or have questions, call us at 832-TC4-XRAY (832-824-9729).
+Learn more about how to prepare for your child’s visit.

 What happens during a radiography test?

-Before and during the test, a child-life specialist can help your child relax and feel more comfortable by providing coaching and distraction tailored to your child’s developmental level.
-Sometimes this helps reduce the need for sedation.
+Before and during the test, a child life specialist can help your child relax by providing coaching and distraction tailored to your child’s developmental level.
+Sometimes this approach helps reduce the need for sedation.

 Pregnant women are not allowed in the radiography testing room.
-Please tell the technologist if there is a chance you might be pregnant.
-If you are, bring another adult to stay with your child during the test.
+Please tell the technologist if you might be pregnant.
+If you are, you can bring another adult to stay with your child during the test.

-If your child is young or unable to lie still, he may need to be given medicine to help him relax or sleep.
-This is called sedation or anesthesia.
+If your child is young or unable to lie still, he may need to be given sedation or anesthesia to help him relax or sleep.
 Depending on the test, sedation or anesthesia may be given by mouth, shot or IV (a needle connected to a tiny tube).

-The doctor may want your child to be given contrast medicine during the test.
-Contrast is a special medicine that helps certain body parts show up better on the image.
+The doctor may want your child to be given contrast medicine to help certain body parts show up better.
 It may be given as a drink or with an IV.
 If contrast is given in an IV, your child may notice a warm feeling and a metallic taste.
 These last only for a few moments.
-If your child drinks the contrast, it may have a slightly unpleasant taste that fades soon.
+If your child drinks the contrast, it may have a slightly unpleasant taste that fades quickly.

 If your child needs an IV, a needle will be inserted into your child’s skin to give the medicine.
 Your child might feel a pinch or a poke when the needle goes into the vein.
-We have ways to help with the pain if your child needs it.
-If sedation is given, you will return to the waiting room during the test.
+We can help with pain if your child needs it.
+If sedation is given, you’ll return to the waiting room during the test.

 For most X-rays, your child will lay flat on an exam table underneath a moveable X-ray machine.
 The technologist will position your child and the X-ray recording plate, then place a lead apron over the front of your child’s body.
 The technologist will then go behind a wall and operate the X-ray machine.
 More than one image may be taken.

-Your child may need to sit, stand or lie still while the X-ray is taken.
-He may need to hold his breath for a few seconds.
+Your child may need to sit, stand or lie still and hold their breath for a few seconds while the X-ray is taken.
 If your child receives sedation or anesthesia, you can return to the exam room when the test is over.
-We will monitor your child closely until he is fully awake.
+We’ll monitor your child closely until they’re fully awake.
 Follow any instructions regarding activity and dietary restrictions.

 How do I find out results of the radiography test?